nautobot/nautobot/nautobot/docs/plugins/development.md

 and now the "Configuration" button that appears in the Installed Plugins table next to "Animal Sounds" will be a link to your configuration view.

 Similarly, if your plugin provides a "plugin home" or "dashboard" view, you can provide a link for the "Home" button in the Installed Plugins table by defining `home_view_name` on your `PluginConfig` class.
+This can also be done for documentation by defining `docs_view_name` on your `PluginConfig` class.

 ## Extending Existing Functionality